microsoft/vscode-docs/docs/getstarted/tips-and-tricks.md

 ---
 # Visual Studio Code Tips and Tricks

-"Tips and Tricks" lets you jump right in and learn how to be productive with Visual Studio Code.
+Use the tips and tricks in this article to jump right in and learn how to be productive with Visual Studio Code.
 Become familiar with the powerful editing, code intelligence, and source code control features and learn useful keyboard shortcuts.
-This topic goes pretty fast and provides a broad overview, so be sure to look at the other in-depth topics in [Getting Started](/docs/getstarted/userinterface.md) and the [User Guide](/docs/editor/codebasics.md) to learn more.
+Make sure to explore the other in-depth topics in [Getting Started](/docs/getstarted/userinterface.md) and the [User Guide](/docs/editor/codebasics.md) to learn more.

 > If you don't have Visual Studio Code installed, go to the [Download](/download) page.
 You can find platform specific setup instructions at [Running VS Code on Linux](/docs/setup/linux.md), [macOS](/docs/setup/mac.md), and [Windows](/docs/setup/windows.md).